Summer Residential Internship Program in New York City: FAQs

 Am I eligible for federal financial aid if I participate in this program?

 Students interested in obtaining financial aid for this program must apply specifically for financial aid that applies to the summer term.
 Check with your financial aid advisor for details.
-If you attend Berklee on a scholarship, please check with the Office of Scholarships and Student Employment to determine whether your scholarship will cover any or all of your participation in the Summer Internship Program in New York City.
+If you attend Berklee on a scholarship, please check with the Office of Student Financial Services to determine whether your scholarship will cover any or all of your participation in the Summer Internship Program in New York City.